wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 > Material in draft!

-From a height the broader outlines come into view.

 XProc is a data processing technology for digital data.
 While it is an XML-based technology using XML syntax, it can work with many kinds of data, including common text-based formats such as JSON.

-In XProc, information processing happens by means of *pipelines*.
-Expressed using XML format, an XProc pipeline is both a linguistic and computational artifact, and (in developers' minds) a discrete logical entity with an internal organization: a chain or branched structure.
+As a language, XProc describes **pipelines**.
 A pipeline combines a sequence or set of processes and applies them to specified inputs ("sources") to create outputs ("results").

-This makes XProc an appropriate technology for building and supporting complex workflows in document production, data conversion, and information exchange.
+Use XProc to build support complex workflows in document production, data conversion, and information exchange.

+---

 ## Pipelines and steps